 Once the rice is cooked, most rice cookers will automatically switch to the "Warm" mode.

-When rice is done, turn off the rice cooker.
-Stir or toss the rice gently with spatula to separate the grains (as I did in the video).
-This helps to avoid clumping and ensures a light, airy texture, and non-sticky rice.
+When the rice is done, turn off the rice cooker.
+Stir or toss the rice gently with a spatula to separate the grains (as I did in the video).
+This helps to avoid clumping and ensures a light, airy texture and non-sticky rice.

 Garnish with freshly chopped cilantro and serve it with your favorite dish!